Zenithsiz/ist-ddrs-lab3/typst/exercises/3.typ

 #indent_par[Where $c_"ab"$ is the cost of the $a -> b$ link.]

-#indent_par[For both of the following cases, the code we have used is presented in the appendix.]
+#indent_par[The code we have used to calculate this is presented in the appendix.]

 #indent_par[We achieve the following results in table 9:]